Find Affordable College Courses

 On average, astronomy graduates from UCLA take out $22,271 in student loans while working on their Bachelor's Degree.

 University of Maryland - College Park did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
 It came in at #6 on the list.
-UMCP is a fairly large public school located in the suburb of College Park.
+UMCP is a very large public school located in the large suburb of College Park.

 About 55% of the students majoring in astronomy at the school are women while 45% are male.